-Riyadh metro is a rapid transit system under construction in Riyadh, Saudi Arabia.
-The metro is a part of the Riyadh Public Transport Project (RPTP).
+Part of the Riyadh Public Transport Project (RPTP), the Riyadh metro is a rapid transit system under construction in Riyadh, Saudi Arabia.

-The RPTP will be the largest public transport project, which comprises construction of a metro, a bus system and other transport services in Riyadh.
+The RPTP will be the largest public transport project, which comprises construction of a metro network, a bus system and other transport services in Riyadh.